Madness Takes its Toll - Legal Reader

 Because the lifestyle changes required to actually remedy, or at least mitigate, the situation are too much for most people to seriously consider, we’re unlikely to do anything about the root causes of the madness around us.
 However, because people are hurting, and it’s easier to give them something else to blame than to fix anything for real, pundits and politicians are delivering by ratcheting up the culture war and the politicization of, well, just about everything.
 As long as they can keep us divided, they and their cronies can keep control.

 People distraught over losing their homes to climate-fueled disasters?
 Let’s talk about mask mandates instead: don’t let anyone take away your freedom!
-Are prices higher due to resource depletion, higher corporate profits and a pandemic that could have been mitigated by it was more politically expedient not to?
+Are prices higher due to resource depletion, higher corporate profits and a pandemic that could have been mitigated but it was more politically expedient not to?
 Time to start limiting the way teachers can address racial disparities and American history.
 Can’t afford to avoid COVID yet can’t afford to get sick, either?
 How about a timely abortion ban!
 People starting to agitate for more rights, higher pay, better working conditions, and a real future?
 Nobody wants to work!
 Think we’ll vote the bums out in the next election?
 Think again.

 The longer we fail to address the conditions underlying our pain and, instead, give into the distractions being thrust upon us to keep us from looking behind that particular curtain, the worse it’ll get.
 Our collection of predicaments may not be solvable, but they can be more equitably mitigated.
 Yes, it’s difficult.
 The work ahead is hard, and there is no guarantee of success.
 Surrendering to the ignorance because it’s easier than doing the work?
 That’s less than helpful.
 And madness takes its toll.